 After a complete and thorough review of the evidence in the record, including Applicant's RSOR, the FORM, and Item A, and upon due consideration of that evidence, I make the following findings of fact:

-Applicant is 44 years old.
-She was married from March 1997 until December 2011, and she has three children.
-Applicant is employed by a defense contractor, and she seeks access to a sensitive position in connection with her employment in the defense sector.
+Applicant is 53 years old.
+She is employed by a defense contractor, and she seeks access to a sensitive position in connection with her employment in the defense sector.
 (Item 1.)

 Guideline F, Financial Considerations